nodeshift/tutorial/helm/README.md

    `apiVersion: v2` signals that this chart is designed for Helm3 support _only_.

-   `version` is the charts version, increment this under semver everytime you update the chart
+   `version` is the charts version, increment this under semver every time you update the chart

-   `appVersion` is the version of the app you are deploying, this is to be increased everytime you increase the version of your app but does not impact the charts version
+   `appVersion` is the version of the app you are deploying, this is to be increased every time you increase the version of your app but does not impact the charts version

    The rest of the fields are self explanatory but lets add some more information to describe our chart.
 We are going to set a Kubernetes minimum version, add some descriptive keywords and add our name as Maintainers.
 So go ahead and add the following to your `Chart.yaml` whilst subsituting your name and email in: